-Please send a short email with feedback about this education practice and how it was used.
-Send to the EOA Clearinghouse at edpractices@eoa.org
+Please send a short email with feedback about this education practice and how it

 The Upward Bound Math Science Center is hosted by Wichita State University (WSU) and serves 74 students from diverse backgrounds throughout the state of Kansas.
 High school students are recommended to participate in the Center based in part on their ability and propensity for study in STEM fields (Science, Technology, Engineering and Math).
 They are often from economically disadvantaged families or show potential to be the first in their families to graduate from post-secondary education.
-The mission of the UBMS Center is to educate students with the interest and propensity for study in STEM and motivate them such that they realistically consider pursing a STEM related career.
+The mission of the UBMS Center is to educate students with the interest and propensity for study in STEM and motivate them such that that they realistically consider pursing a STEM related career.